Matthew Gravelle: Career

 Gravelle was born in Porthcawl.
 In 2003, Gravelle appeared in the BBC One drama series Holby City and was a regular in the acclaimed BBC Wales show Belonging for two series.
 His other TV appearances include Casualty, Caerdydd and Judge John Deed.
 He appeared in "End of Days", the first series finale of Torchwood, as a medical doctor dealing with cases of the Black Death.
 He later provided voice acting for the Torchwood Radio Play "The Dead Line" which broadcast on BBC Radio Four in July 2009.

 From 2007, he played the lead character of gangster Lyn Edwards in the Welsh-language television series Y Pris, dubbed "'The Sopranos' by the sea".
 The role earned him a BAFTA Cymru nomination for best actor in 2010.

 Gravelle starred in the 2010 film Patagonia and then in the BBC Wales series Baker Boys as Rob, the co-manager of Valley Bara and the fiancée of Sarah (Eve Myles).
 In 2013, he was cast in the hit ITV crime drama Broadchurch as Joe Miller, husband of Olivia Colman's character.
-Later that year he guest-starred in the Welsh detective drama Y Gwyll, in which his real-life wife Mali Harries stars.
+Later that year, he guest-starred in the Welsh detective drama Y Gwyll, in which his real-life wife Mali Harries stars.
 He also starred with Harries in Keeping Faith/Un Bore Mercher (2017), where they played a married couple.
+In 2021, Gravelle Played the role of DI Nathan Eason in Manhunt season 2.